Bladder Cystitis Imaging

 The ureters may be dilated; persistent filling in the lower segment commonly occurs.
 Ureteral strictures may be found, and, as the disease progresses, beading of the lower ureteral segment may be observed.
 Subsequent ureteral fibrosis leads to calcifications of the distal ureter; on plain radiographs, these calcifications have a characteristic linear or parallel pattern.
 About 80% of the strictures occur in the bladder wall near the junction with the ureters.

 Ureteral dilatation is often caused by vesicoureteric reflux, stenosis of the ureter, or an edematous ureteral wall that causes deficient peristalsis.
 The bladder wall may be indistinct or hazy as a result of submucosal edema and pseudotubercles.
-An intense granulomatous reaction to the ova occurs, and fibrosis eventually develops in the tunica propria, which is the site of the calcification visible radiologically.
+An intense granulomatous reaction to the ova occurs, and fibrosis eventually develops in the tunica propria, which is the site of the calcification that is visible radiologically.
 The calcification does represent calcified fibrous tissue, but the cause is calcification of the ova.
-The calcification spreads around the bladder wall and may completely encircle the bladder, appearing as a curvilinear ring (see the image below).
-The bladder wall becomes fibrotic, but it is still distensible and maintains a normal capacity.
+The calcification spreads around the bladder wall and may completely encircle the bladder, appearing as a curvilinear ring.
+The bladder wall becomes fibrotic, but it is still distensible and maintains a normal capacity (see the images below).

-Kidneys, ureters, and bladder (KUB) images often reveal the pathognomonic eggshell calcification of the bladder walls and the ureters.
+KUB (kidneys, ureters, and bladder) images often reveal the pathognomonic eggshell calcification of the bladder walls and the ureters.
 Changes in the motility of the ureter and ureteric strictures may cause hydronephrosis and reflux nephropathy.
-Patients are at increased risk for sone formation and squamous cell carcinoma of the kidney and bladder.
+Patients are at increased risk for stone formation and squamous cell carcinoma of the kidney and bladder.
 A bladder carcinoma should be considered when follow-up imaging shows an absence of wall calcification in areas that were previously calcified.

 Tuberculous cystitis

-Tuberculous cystitis is characterized by a gradual increase in the thickness of the bladder wall and increasing diminution of the volume the bladder.
+Tuberculous cystitis is characterized by a gradual increase in the thickness of the bladder wall and increasing diminution of the volume of the bladder.
 Bladder trabeculation may develop.
 The vesicoureteric orifices are affected by progressive fibrosis, with subsequent hydronephrosis and hydroureters.
 The latter may be visible on IVU.
-The vesicoureteric junction orifice may become fixed and patulous, resulting in vesicoureteric reflux.
+The vesicoureteral junction orifice may become fixed and patulous, resulting in vesicoureteral reflux.

 Bladder calcification is unusual; when it occurs, it is patchy.
 Fistulae or sinus tract formation may complicate bladder tuberculosis, though these complications are rare.
-They are best demonstrated on CT scans and MRIs.
+They are best demonstrated on CT and MRI scans.
 When bladder calcification is seen on a plain abdominal radiograph, schistosomiasis is the diagnosis until proven otherwise.
 Tumor calcification must also be considered.

 Foreign-body cystitis

 One of the most common causes of foreign-body reaction in the bladder is an indwelling catheter.
-Catheter cystitis usually results from the prolonged catheterization of the bladder; it results from mechanical irritation.
+Catheter cystitis usually results from mechanical irritation occurring during prolonged catheterization of the bladder.
 The areas of inflammation are usually discrete and are generally confined to the posterior wall or the floor of the bladder.
 Bacteriuria is commonly associated with indwelling bladder catheters, but it is not the cause of the cystitis.

 Metallic foreign bodies are readily identified on plain abdominal radiographs.
 Encrustation may unmask foreign bodies that are not radiopaque; these may appear with a lucent center on plain radiographs.
 A mass affect is appreciated on IVU or cystography.